tasmota/docs/MQTT-Overviev.md

 #### Connecting to MQTT
 You'll need an MQTT server somewhere to communicate with your Sonoff.
-Some people use publicly available servers, such as iot.eclipse.org. http://moxd.io/2015/10/public-mqtt-brokers/[List of brokers]
+Some people use publicly available servers, such as iot.eclipse.org.
+[List of brokers](http://moxd.io/2015/10/public-mqtt-brokers/)

 Other people think the MQTT server should reside inside your private LAN.
 You could use a Raspberry/Orange Pi, or just about any Linux machine as the server/broker; you might even squeeze it into your router if you're using OpenWRT.